Welcome to the Decision Structures Crash Course! Here's what we'll be covering:

 and

-the computer to do something after finding that the condition being checked was false
+the computer to do something after finding that the condition being checked was false.
+In other

 words, code in